denalistudio/playground/readme.md

 > 1. the sign "**,**", a mark of division used for indicating a division in a sentence
 > 2. a **co**ntent-**m**-**ma**nagement system that will change the intentet as we know it

+More than 39% percent of all websites on the internet in 2019 is running on WordPress: a great open source content management system.
+The problem is that as of 2023 it will be 20 years old.
+Built on old technologies like PHP, WordPress can be slow and ineffective nowadays, that is why we propose a solution: a modern content management system built on new technologies - but at the drawing board, it morphed into something much more.

+The Comma should not be called a content management system, but **an ecosystem of technologies**.

 | Table of contents |
 | - |
 | [Components](components/components.md) |